uenala/project_spa_bergauf/SpaBergaufDotCh/README.md

 ## navigate to app
 - open your browser and navigate to [bergauf.app http://localhost:3003](http://localhost:3003)

-## or start separate Frontend for development
+## or start separate frontend for development
 - open new terminal window (for a separate process)
 - Run `gulp` to run the build task and setup the development environment (standard-task) This runs the frontend on localhost:3000 with browsersync